What Is Bone Broth Collagen Good For? A Complete Guide

 - The richest and most robust type (of the three listed here) found in the human body

 - Found in tendons (ligaments, bone, skin, and organs) which connect muscles to bone.
 Without collagen, your ligaments would literally tear off the bone.

 - Gram for gram, stronger than steel (11)

 Type II collagen is:

-- Highest in chicken and turkey bone broth
+- Highest in turkey and chicken bone broth

 - The primary collagen in cartilage

-- Principal for immune system and digestive support especially in repairing and sealing the gut lining
+- Principal for immune system and digestive support, especially in repairing and sealing the gut lining (leaky gut)

 Type III collagen is:

 - Found in connective tissues such as the skin, lung, uterus, intestine, and vascular system